General Counsel SearchesLateral Partner RecruitingLaw Firm Associate RecruitingIn-House Counsel Recruiting

 Whether it's a lateral move, in-house transition, or C-suite leap, our mission is to listen, strategize, prepare, and execute.
 From pinpointing the ideal legal work culture to realizing long-term professional ambitions, let E.P.
 Dine be the trusted partner in your professional development advancement.

-Contact us today to utilize a legal recruiter to advance your career.
+Contact us today to learn more about associate lawyer hiring and utilize a legal recruiter to advance your career.

 Sources: